Browse the Guide:

 PHILLIPS, JEAN (1918- ).
 PAPERS, 1966-86.
 0.1 cu. ft.
 Professor of Human Nutrition and Foods, 1969-85, Recipient of Wine Award for Excellence in Teaching.
 Papers include correspondence with editors, professional correspondence, advertisements and information about her monographs, and a paper written about Phillips by Evelyn Wight.
 Ms98-026.

 PHILLIPS, WILLIAM HEWITT.
-(1918-).
-PAPERS, 1942-1994.
-15.4 cu. ft.
+(1918-2009).
+PAPERS, 1918-2008.
+28.5 cu. ft.
 Aerospace engineer for NACA and NASA Langley Research Center and chief of Flight Dynamics and Control Division from 1970 to 1979; retired in 1979 but continued work as distinguished research associate.
-Reports, working papers, memoranda and lecture notes tracing the development of Phillips' theories while at Langley, spanning from his work on World War II-era aircraft to the early U.S. space program and beyond.
+Reports, working papers, memoranda and lecture notes tracing the development of Phillips' theories while at Langley, spanning from his work on World War II-era aircraft to the early U.S. space program and beyond, as well as his personal interest in model aircraft.
 Finding aid available on the Virginia Heritage database.
 Ms 2005-019.